Employment of International Faculty and Staff

 - H-1 Professional StatusThis status is strictly for professional-level employment of a temporary nature.
 In contrast to J-1 status, H-1 status must be approved by the INS.
 Much more paperwork is involved, and the wage requirements of the Department of Labor must be met.
 It can be extended for a total of six years.
 When an H-1 holder’s employment ends, the status ends and he/she has a ten-day grace period.
 If the employment ends for any reason prior to the end of the originally requested visa status, the department is required to pay transportation costs for the individual’s return to his/her home country if he/she wishes to return.To sponsor an individual for H-1 status, an H-1 procurement form must be submitted to the IFSA office with a $100 processing fee.
 A petition is filed with INS supported by documentation of the alien’s credentials (letters, c.v., diploma, publications) and a labor condition attestation obtained from the Department of Labor by the IFSA office.
 An INS filing fee is required.
 In all petitions for H-1 status, the UIUC campus is designated as the petitioner, and they must be signed by an IFSA staff member.
 Two to three months are needed for processing.

 Employment of Immigrants (Permanent Residents)

 If the prospective employee already has valid “permanent resident” (green card) status of the U.S., there are no problems of entry, and normal employment procedures are followed.
 Employment is unrestricted except in a few instances where citizenship is required.

-See Section IX/A - 5 of this manual for instructions on procedures for obtaining permanent residence status.
+See CAM policy Obtaining Permanent Residence for Foreign Staff Members for instructions on procedures for obtaining permanent residence status.